nuxencs/seasonpackarr/README.md

 fields work for both client types:

 - **savePath**: The final import destination.
 Matched episodes are hardlinked into the season pack folder beneath it, and the torrent is added to the client with this save path.
-Optional: qBittorrent falls back to the category save path and then to its default save path, while Transmission falls back to its session download directory.
+Optional: qBittorrent follows its automatic-management and manual category-path preferences, while Transmission falls back to its session download directory.
 When set, the directory must already exist.
 - **tags**: qBittorrent tags or Transmission labels added to imported torrents.
 Defaults to `["seasonpackarr"]`.